vanus-labs/docs/content/how-to/manage-subscription/filters.md

+---
+title: Vanus Filters
+---

 # Vanus Filters

-You can use filters in vanus to filter events are to be delivered to the sink.
+Filters allow you to filter events from an Eventbus when creating a subscription, enabling you to receive only the specific events you need.

 ## Use And Example

-When create a subscription, option param `filters` which is used to filer events is an array.
-For example:
+When creating a subscription, you can use the optional parameter --filters.
+See the following example:

 ```shell
 vsctl subscription create \